tonkaew131/SkyblockKillOverlay/README.md

 ### From release

-First, you need to download this program.
-By click [this](https://github.com/tonkaew131/SkyblockKillOverlay/releases/tag/1) or go to release page
+1. Download the program, By click [this](https://github.com/tonkaew131/SkyblockKillOverlay/releases/tag/1) or go to release page

-After that, Extract .RAR file.
-You will get folder's name Skyblock Kill Overlay V1.

-Now you just click main.exe to run ( don't forget to config first )
+2. Extract .rar file, wherever you want.

+3. Run main.exe for first time to create config file.

+4. Run main.exe and Enojoy!

 ### From Source